Individual Apple Pies with Caramel & Streusel

 Let Caramel Apple Pies Cool

-It is essential that you let your Caramel Apple Pies cool so they will hold their shape when removed from the muffin tin.
+It is essential that you let your pies cool so they will hold their shape when removed from the muffin tin.
 If you try and remove them when they are still warm, they will fall apart because the pie crust will still be soft and won’t hold its form.
 Once the pies are cool, remove them by running a sharp knife along the edge of each pie then gently prying up.

 If you love warm apple pie (don’t we all?!), then microwave for a few seconds before servings but honestly, these Mini Caramel Apple Pies area so good just as they are!